brandonkachen/the-mentorship-project-website/README.md

 ## ⚙️ How It Works

 The project is primarily located in the `/src/` folder.
-When loading the site, Gatsby loads the `src/pages/index.js.` file by default.
+When loading the site, the following happens:
+1. Gatsby loads the `src/pages/index.js.` file by default.
 For this simple site, there are no other routes.

-When the index file is loaded, it sets a header and footer using `/src/components/header.js` and `src/components/footer.js`, respectively.
+2. React sets a header and footer using `/src/components/header.js` and `src/components/footer.js`, respectively.
 It also sends the component for three tabs ("Past Batch", "About Us", and "Next Batch") and to both header and footer.

-Finally, it loads whatever page is being viewed (by default, that's the "Past Batch").
+3. React loads whatever page is being viewed (by default, that's the "Past Batch").
 When the user switches tabs, React will load the new page and re-render.

 ## 💫 Deploy